chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

      [UP]: Volume+
      [DOWN]: Volume-
      [SEL]: Pause/Resume
-     [USer Key]: Stop
+     [User Key]: Stop

 Note that a PDM Audio software decoding library provided in binary is used in this application.
 For IAR EWARM toolchain, the library is labeled "libPDMFilter_IAR.a".

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.